Central District of California

 Southern District of California

-Covid-19 Update: The Southern District of California has resumed normal operations.
-Previous limitations on the scope of jury were lifted on July 6, 2021.
-(See CJO 36-C) Most other proceedings typically can proceed by telephone or videoconference.
-(See CJO 63-C).
-Face coverings are required for visitors that are nor fully vaccinated.
-(See CJO 59-A.)
+Covid-19 Update: The Southern District of California is continuing normal operations.
+However, most proceedings can typically proceed by telephone or videoconference.
+(CJO 63-H and CJO 62-B.) Face coverings are required in indoor public settings for persons who are not fully vaccinated.
+(CJO 59-C.)

 Northern District of California